MicrosoftDocs/ATADocs/ATPDocs/security-assessment-unsecure-account-attributes.md

 ## What are unsecure account attributes?

-[!INCLUDE [Product long](includes/product-long.md)] continuously monitors your environment to identify accounts with attribute values that expose a security risk, and reports on these accounts to assist you in protecting your environment.
+Microsoft Defender for Identity continuously monitors your environment to identify accounts with attribute values that expose a security risk, and reports on these accounts to assist you in protecting your environment.

 ## What risk do unsecure account attributes pose?